Vasectomy Reversal

 Vasectomy reversals are sometimes unsuccessful if there is an underlying issue with a testicle that is not detected during the surgery or if blockage develops after the surgery.
 Some men will have anti-sperm antibodies that immediately attack the reversal site and cause obstruction.
 Some men will have the surgery repeated; however, success rates are slightly lower for the second attempt.

-In cases where a vasectomy surgery fails, there are options for pursuing pregnancy through sperm retrieval and in-vitro fertilization.
+In cases where a vasectomy surgery fails, there are options for pursuing pregnancy.
 Your fertility specialist will discuss all possibilities with you.

 The Atlantic Reproductive Difference